hsadasivan/mm2-ax/README.md

 (1) Currently, we only support one host CPU thread.

+(2)Please do not compare the wall-clock time as the application is not yet optimized for end-to-end time.
+We optimize only for chaining (including data transfer costs) and print the measured time in stderr.

-(2) If you are using a custom large dataset and the program fails with Invalid GPU address or out of GPU memory error, please reduce the number of input reads and re-try.
+(3) If you are using a custom large dataset and the program fails with Invalid GPU address or out of GPU memory error, please reduce the number of input reads and re-try.
 We currently only one batch of reads whose metadata can reside on the GPU's DRAM.
 Please refer to mm2-ax.sh for approximate numbers per read length.

-(3)Please do not compare the wall-clock time as the application is not yet optimized for end-to-end time.
-We optimize only for chaining (including data transfer costs) and print the measured time in stderr.